How to Share the Gospel With a Deist

-At the heart of Danielle the Deist’s worldview is rational thought, individualism, self-expression, self-effort and self-gratification.
-Tolerance is important to Danielle, so she sees most all religions, lifestyles, sexual preferences, etc. as equally valuable and valid.
+At the heart of Deism is rational thought, individualism, self-expression, self-effort and self-gratification.
+Tolerance is important to the Deist, so they see most all religions, lifestyles, sexual preferences, etc. as equally valuable and valid.

 Many people with Deist beliefs may have never actually heard of the term “Deist.”
 They unknowingly hold to the basic Deist belief that there is a God, but he isn’t personal or knowable.